TxnLab/use-wallet/README.md

 ##### `transactionSigner: TransactionSigner`

-- Throws an error if no active wallet, or returns a [`TransactionSigner`](https://github.com/algorand/js-algorand-sdk/blob/v2.6.0/src/signer.ts#L7-L18) function that signs with the active wallet.
+- A typed [`TransactionSigner`](https://github.com/algorand/js-algorand-sdk/blob/v2.7.0/src/signer.ts#L7-L18) function that signs transactions from an atomic transaction group with this wallet.
+It can be used with `AtomicTransactionComposer` - see https://developer.algorand.org/docs/get-details/atc/

 ```ts
 public transactionSigner(